Lew Wasserman: Hollywood career

 Following the rising postwar popularity of television and the resulting near bankruptcy of many studios, Wasserman purchased Universal Studios and Decca Records in 1962 and merged them with MCA.
 In 1966, he singlehandedly installed Jack Valenti as head of the Motion Picture Association of America (MPAA).
 Together they orchestrated and controlled much of how Hollywood operated, and was allowed to do business, for the next several decades.
 Wasserman ran the combined company for nearly 30 years before selling it to Japanese consumer electronics conglomerate Matsushita Electric in 1990.

 According to the 2003 book When Hollywood Had a King: The Reign of Lew Wasserman, Who Leveraged Talent into Power and Influence, Wasserman was interested in acquiring The Walt Disney Company in 1984, and this deal came within inches of actually happening:

 In 1984, MCA held talks about acquiring Walt Disney Studios when that company was trying to repel the advances of investor Saul Steinberg.
 "All the terms were done," said Barry Diller, who had learned what happened from one of the principals.
 "But the Disney family said that Ron Miller [a Disney executive] had to be [MCA] president.
 [MCA president and COO] Sid [Sheinberg] said to Lew, "It's fine."
 Felix [Rohatyn, the investment banker advising MCA] said to Lew, "Do it – a year from now, you'll get rid of Miller, and make Sid President."
 But Lew said "No. Sidney is president."

 "It was Lew's inflexibility that caused him to blow deals he should not have blown," Diller added.
 "He and Jules had built the best company – they should have owned the world.
 And had they made this deal with Disney, everything would have been different."

 As a tribute to the man who essentially built the park, the New York section of Universal Studios Florida possesses a statue of Wasserman with an accompanying plaque.
 It is routinely decorated for various events, such as Halloween Horror Nights.

-Political connections

-According to Dan Moldea's survey Dark Victory: Ronald Reagan, MCA, and the Mob (which inspired Clara and Julia Kuperberg's 2017 TV documentary Ronald Reagan: un Président Sur Mesure), Wasserman was the link between the Mafia, the Hollywood film industry and Reagan, who obtained very lucrative deals as an actor with Wasserman as his agent.
-By 1947, just after Al Capone died, and still with the help of his alliance with the underworld, Wasserman was instrumental in helping Reagan to become president of the Screen Actors Guild, which kicked-off Reagan's rise to power.
-Reagan allowed MCA to work both as a producer as well as an agent, which enabled the Mafia to earn a huge income.